 RIS starts the day at 7:10 a.m. and classes end at 2:40 p.m.
 All after school activities start at 3:00 p.m. and end no later than 5:00 p.m.
 We expect all students to be off campus by 5:30 p.m.

 Where and what will my student eat while on campus?

 RIS boasts an extensive canteen that offers nearly 20 different food options from Western pizza and sandwiches to Traditional Thai, Sushi, or Korean bibimbap.
 Students use their school ID card to purchase their lunch and/or snacks on a daily basis.
-Our students in Preschool-Grade 1 eat in the elementary canteen with choices from a set lunch menu.
+Our students in PreK 3 to Grade 1 eat in the elementary canteen with choices from a set lunch menu.
 The smaller canteen ensures that we can encourage healthy eating habits as well as providing a smaller and more familiar environment for our younger students.
-Grade 2 - Grade 5 students have an option to order set lunch, or buy their own food at our canteen.
+Grade 2 to Grade 5 students have an option to order set lunch, or buy their own food at our canteen.
 Otherwise students purchase food on their own.
 All sections have different lunch times so as to ensure younger students do not get lost in a sea of older students.